MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/MOR Rewards Staking Testnet Contract Guide.md

 ## Check Power Factor Multiplier

 In order to check your Power Factor multiplier directly with smart contract please follow these steps:
-- go to the [Distribution](https://sepolia.etherscan.io/address/0x7C46d6BEBF3DCd902Eb431054E59908a02Aba524#readProxyContract) contract;
+- go to the [Sepolia Distribution](https://sepolia.etherscan.io/address/0x7C46d6BEBF3DCd902Eb431054E59908a02Aba524#readProxyContract) contract;
 - open the **“Contract”** tab, then the **“Read as Proxy”** tab.

 Find and select the `3. getCurrentUserMultiplier` function and input as parameters: